Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 </code>
 </pre>

-Remember, when we compile to `Machine Code` there can be a lot generated, for very little, it is also incredibly difficult for humans to understand if you have not been exposed to it before, to illustrate this point I have created a script with a function `return5`.
+Remember, when we compile to `Machine Code` there can be a lot of `bytecode` generated.
+It is also often difficult to understand if you have not been exposed to it before, to illustrate this point I have created a script with a function `return5`.
 This function is incredibly simplistic, but if we output the `bytecode` we get:

 <br />